nopara73/DotNetTor/README.md

 2. `cd DotNetTor/`
 3. `dotnet restore`
 4. `cd src/DotNetTor.Tests/`
-5. Configure TOR properly.
+5. Configure Tor properly.
 6. `dotnet test`

-##Configure TOR
+##Configure Tor
-1. Download TOR Expert Bundle: https://www.torproject.org/download/download
+1. Download Tor Expert Bundle: https://www.torproject.org/download/download
 2. Download the torrc config file sample: https://github.com/nopara73/DotNetTor/blob/master/torrc
 3. Place torrc in the proper default location (depending on your OS) and edit it:
   - Optionally uncomment and edit the SocksPort, if you don't uncomment it will default to 9050 port anyway